Denver gunman, 47, who killed five wrote novel using pseudonym about tattoo parlor rampage and ranted online about masculine supremacy Police release footage of him on spree and say he 'targeted' victims

 His social media feeds showed him living in a shipping container up a mountain, where he said he was surrounded by ‘books, guns and meat’

-McLeod died on Monday evening after he was shot by a police officer, who was also shot but is expected to survive,’according to ABC News.
+McLeod died on Monday evening after he was shot by a police officer, who was also shot but is expected to survive,’according to The Guardian.

 —